sfkleach/JinXML/Features.md

 { copyright = "\&copy; Copyright Stephen Leach, 2018" }
 ```

+N.B.
+There is no automatic line-ending conversion in JinXML, such as MacOS \r to Unix \n or PC \r\n, and there never will be.
+JinXML is all about recording data, not corrupting it with dodgy heuristics.

+## Single-quoted string literals
+Single quotes are an alternative to double quotes for introducing string literals.
+Within single quotes the same escape conventions apply.
+These are often preferred because they look less 'heavy' on the page.
+Having both single and double quotes available is especially handy when the text being quoted contains the opposite quote mark.

 > :notebook: Design note: The clash in escape conventions for string literals is the most awkward aspect of unifying JSON and MinXML.

 ## XML-like tags
 Just as in XML, there are three kinds of tags.
 Start and end tags are paired and enclose a series of expressions and their names must match.
 The pair together is called an element.